Using custom attributes to filter data by user

 Go to the main menu and click Admin to see the Administration screen.
 Expand Account Service and click Custom Attributes.

-In the Custom Attributes dialog, click Add custom attribute.
+On the Custom Attributes page, click Add New on the toolbar.

 In the Add Custom Attribute dialog, set the Name (e.g., Country) and check that the Currently Selected Data Type matches the type of values you will be filtering by.
 This is String in our example.